Automatic deforestation detectors based on frequentist statistics and their extensions for other spatial objects: Empirical application

-In the third experiment we visualise how the new methods and DNN (one of the best performing comparison methods) behave when every sub-image of size $10 \times 10$ pixels is classified of an image of size $2000 \times 2000$ pixels.
+Next we turn to the third experiment and visually investigate the methods by classifying $10 \times 10$ pixels sub-images of a $2000 \times 2000$ pixels image.
+The same (complete) training set as in the previous experiments is used to calibrate the methods.
+This training set does not contain images that are part of the large image but they were collected from a nearby region under similar conditions.
 Sub-images that are classified as forest are marked as white and non-forest sub-images are marked as black.
-This makes it possible to get a better feeling for how the methods differ and identify their strengths and weaknesses.
-The same (complete) training set as in the first part is used to calibrate the methods.
-This training set does not contain images that are part of the $2000 \times 2000$ pixels image but they were collected form a nearby region under similar conditions.
 The result of the classification is illustrated in Figure \ref{fig:black_white}.

-Generally, all three models performed well, though there are differences in their outcomes.
-One can see that unlike MDC and SDC, DNN is not so sensitive to the intensity of the green colour.
+Generally, all four models performed well, though there are differences in their outcomes.
+One can see that unlike MDC and SDC, SVM and CNN are not so sensitive to the intensity of the green colour.
 It is best illustrated by performances of the models on forest covered by a shadow of the cloud in the right part of Figure \ref{fig:black_white}.
-MDC and SDC incorrectly treat the shadowed vegetation as non-forest, while DNN tags it as forest.
+MDC and SDC incorrectly treat the shadowed vegetation as non-forest, while the other two tag it as forest.
 Shades from clouds generally could be accounted for by cloud detection, which is a solved problem in Earth image processing (see e.g. \cite{sen2cor17}).
-In some other cases DNN tags non-forest vegetation as forest.
-In particular, in Figure \ref{fig:black_white_circ} there is forest rounded by non-forest vegetation.
-Unlike MDC and SDC, DNN fails to detect some non-forest parts of the circle.